TAS Real Estate Trust Account Audit for Tasmania Agents

 Experience the difference with professional support designed specifically for Tasmania real estate agents and property management companies.
 We combine Tasmania real estate expertise, technology, and transparent processes to support your annual reporting and trust account review requirements.

-We conduct your trust account audit with strict adherence to the Property Agents Board of Tasmania guidelines and the Property Agents and Land Transactions Act 2016 (TAS).
+We prepare your trust account audit with reference to Property Agents Board of Tasmania guidance and the Property Agents and Land Transactions Act 2016 (TAS).

-Registered auditors experienced in Tasmania real estate legislation
+Qualified auditors experienced with Tasmania real estate trust accounts

 Transparent pricing from $549 + GST per trust account